ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/02-mergesort.md

 #### Using a backoff algorithm

 Mergesort is way faster than Insertion and Selection sort for large arrays because of the better complexity.
-But when the arrays are small (perhaps 50 elements or so), the “slower” algorithms are actually faster – the reason for this is that Mergesort is more complex which leads to larger constant factors.
+But when the arrays are small (perhaps 50 elements or so), the "slower" algorithms are actually faster -- the reason for this is that Mergesort is more complex which leads to larger constant factors.

 This fact, that there are algorithms that are faster on small arrays, can be used for a very simple optimisation.
 Whenever the size of the input array is small enough (say, less than 20 elements), we can call Insertion or Selection sort on that array instead of continuing with Mergesort.

 Note that this will not change the complexity of the implementation, but it can anyway improve the speed by some factor.
-Also note that the exact cutoff depends a lot on what computer you have, what programming language you use, etc. The only way to know which array size is the optimal is to do a lot of testing – but a rule of thumb is that it’s probably faster to use Insertion sort on a 10–20 element array.
+Also note that the exact cutoff depends a lot on what computer you have, what programming language you use, etc. The only way to know which array size is the optimal is to do a lot of testing -- but a rule of thumb is that it's probably faster to use Insertion sort on a 10--20 element array.

 #### Bottom-up Mergesort (optional)